Mercury Poisoning (cont.)

-EPA encourages the recycling of mercury-containing products rather than disposing of them in regular household trash.
-Recycling of mercury-containing products is one of the best ways to help prevent mercury releases to the environment by keeping these products out of landfills and incinerators.
+EPA encourages the recycling of mercury fever thermometers rather than disposing of them in regular household trash.
+Recycling is one of the best ways to help prevent the release of mercury to the environment by keeping mercury out of landfills and trash incinerators.

-Many states and local agencies have developed collection/exchange programs for mercury-containing devices, such as thermometers, manometers, and thermostats, and recycling programs for fluorescent light bulbs.
+Many states and local agencies have developed collection/exchange programs for mercury-containing devices such as thermometers.
 Some counties and cities also have household hazardous waste collection programs.
 For information about these programs, contact your local officials to find out when and where a collection will be held in your area.

 Viewers share their comments

 Mercury Poisoning - Symptoms Question: What symptoms did you experience with your mercury poisoning?